llockhar/Embryo-Image-Pre-processing/README.md

 # Embryo-Image-Pre-processing
-Localizing human blastocysts (day-5 embryos) in incubator images and embryos in time-lapse imaging sequence frames
+Localizing human blastocysts (day-5 embryos) in incubator images and embryos in time-lapse imaging sequence frames.
+Created with MATLAB R2018a.

 ## Blastocyst Localization
 For incubator blastocyst localization, simply run